lsinfo3/DARTA/README.md

 ```

 ## Program flow
-This diagram is meant to roughly visualize the program flow od the DARTA package, which can be helpful with tracing errors.
+This diagram is meant to roughly visualize the program flow of the DARTA package, which can be helpful when tracing errors.

 ```mermaid
 graph LR